ibm-messaging/mqperf/index.md

 The following document describes logger enhancements made in MQ V9.0.2 and V9.1.
 [Logger Enhancements](./Logger-enhancements-for-MQ-v9.0.2-and-v9.1.pdf)

+##### Performance Impact of COMPMSG on MQ Sender/Receiver Channels
+A short paper evaluating IBM MQ channel compression (COMPMSG) on Sender/Receiver channels across multiple message sizes, assessing compression efficiency with network latency.
+It compares Baseline, LZ4FAST, and ZLIBFAST, measuring message rate and CPU usage to show when compression improves throughput and when the baseline remains comparable.
+[COMPMSG.pdf](./PerformanceImpactWithCOMPMSG.pdf)

 ### MQ on OpenShift
 MQ is now available as part of the Cloud Pak for Integration (CP4I) available on the OpenShift platform.
 Whitepapers exploring the performance of MQ in that environment will be published shortly.
 These will be consumable reports that investigate a particular scenario; choose the most appropriate report to assist you in your sizing process.